arthmoeros/qsdt-template-engine/README.md

 ```

 ##### Declared Iteration & Iterated Expression
-Iteration in the atmpl syntax can be used to put iterated values on each template, for this to work, an Iteration must be declared on a single line indicating its iteration key for reference and a template function to execute for each finding of an iterated expression, which contains only the iteration key reference.
+Iteration in the atmpl syntax can be used to put iterated values on each template, for this to work, an Iteration must be declared on a single line indicating its iteration key for reference and a Declared Iteration Processor identifier to execute for each finding of an iterated expression, which contains only the iteration key reference.
 In this case there is no pre-processing of the value like a mapped expression.
 Iterated expressions must have a corresponding Declared Iteration written in the template, if a "orphan" Iterated Expression is found, the engine will raise an error, in the other hand Declared Iterations can be on their own, as they are harmless and are deleted anyway on the final stage of the template processing.
 Now, let's talk about syntax:

 ```typescript
 // Declared Iteration